Creeeeger/Neverending.site/README.md

 ### Roadmap
-- optimising changelog (styles.css)
+- Adding more functionality
-- optimising index.html
+- Replacing the placeholder media